About the Family History Section

 The Section is also a Member of The Federation of Family History Societies.

 A programme of lectures takes place in September to June, at monthly intervals.
 These are held ususally on the second Saturday of the month at the Swarthmore Education Centre, Woodhouse Square, Leeds.
 Typically there will be a guest speaker talking on a family history or social history related topic.
+(During the COVID restrictions the lectures will be presented using the Zoom meeting facility).

 The YAHS and its special interest sections have large and comprehensive collections of historical materials on the ancient county of Yorkshire, including published transcriptions of parish registers.
 Some of the books and other materials are lodged with the Leeds University Brotherton Library.
 Other more frequently consulted materials are placed at Leeds City Council's Central Library.

 Members receive a copy of the Yorkshire Family Historian (published three times a year) which has articles of general genealogical interest, "New Members' list", "Members' interests" and news of forthcoming events.
+The Historian is circulated in paper and electronically in PDF format.

 The section takes part in a scheme whereby magazines and journals published by other Family History societies can be made available to members.